-- At the late pre-clinical trial stage in readiness for clinical trials OR ready to conduct a clinical trial.
+- Preclinical studies that would inform a clinical trial OR ready to conduct a clinical trial.

 The application will also provide details of the purpose for which the funding will be used such as equipment, PhD Student stipends, research assistants or a project manager (if working towards clinical trials).

 Applications will also advise on the prospects of finding interested donors willing to provide support at this level.

 We hope to support a diversity of projects in stem cell research.
 Applications from gender and culturally diverse backgrounds are encouraged.